umeranjum17/stake-task/stake-task/readme.md

 # Run the file using Docker

-To run the file please install docker and run the command docker-compose up which will start the db instance do the migration and run the express server
+To run the file please install docker and run the command "docker-compose up --build" which will start the db instance do the migration and run the express server

 ## See it in action